Buy Curcumin and Turmeric supplement, 500

 testosterone levels.

-I've been taking your Curcurmin Turmeric supplement since 2009 for retinal hemorrhaging due to presumed ocular histoplasmosis, and have had excellent results.
+I've been taking your Curcurmin Turmeric supplement for retinal hemorrhaging due to presumed ocular histoplasmosis, and have had excellent results.
 Prior to taking it, for over 18 months I was having to have monthly injections of Avastin bevacizumab for fluid and bleeding in my left eye.
 Since taking the supplement, my retina specialist has stopped the injections, first telling me to come back in two months, and now giving me four months before my next appointment.
 He told me to keep doing what you are doing.
 It is wonderful!
 Just wanted your research department to know.

 I saw that you are a vet and have been doing some